How To Get Rid of Damp – The Big Guide

 Your home may be suffering from condensation if you can identify any of the following symptoms:

-- Wet walls that are damp to touch
+- Wet walls that are damp to the touch

 - Damp peeling wallpaper